Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Method

 The first term captures subspace departure.
 For an adversarial sample $x_i'$, we extract its visual feature $z_i' = f(x_i')$ and define its orthogonal deviation energy relative to the clean-category principal subspace as

 To enable the shared patch to stably disrupt the clean-category representation structure, we maximize the average deviation energy across all samples in the batch:

 where $B$ is the mini-batch or candidate evaluation subset size.
+Thus, Eqs.~\eqref{eq:subspace-deviation} and~\eqref{eq:subspace-loss} define the per-sample departure and its batch-level objective.
 Because the optimization objective is minimization, the negative sign encourages increasing the subspace deviation of the samples.

 The second term captures topology disruption.
-Because subspace departure alone cannot fully capture structural disruption, we define a topology term from clean and adversarial neighborhood distributions, denoted by $P_{ij}$ and $Q_{ij}$, respectively~\cite{hinton2002sne,vandermaaten2008tsne}:
+Because subspace departure can be dominated by a few large feature movements, we also compare whether local neighborhoods inside the target-category batch are preserved.
+For clean features $\{z_i\}$ and adversarial features $\{z_i'\}$, we compute row-normalized Gaussian affinities:

+where self-affinities are excluded and $\sigma$ is estimated from the median pairwise squared distance of clean reference features.
+The affinities in Eq.~\eqref{eq:graph-affinity} are then used to maximize the Graph-KL divergence between the clean and adversarial neighborhood distributions~\cite{hinton2002sne,vandermaaten2008tsne}:

-Minimizing this term is equivalent to maximizing the KL divergence between the neighborhood graphs, thereby disrupting the local structural stability of the clean-category manifold.
+Minimizing the topology term in Eq.~\eqref{eq:topology-loss} is equivalent to maximizing the KL divergence between the neighborhood graphs, thereby disrupting the local structural stability of the clean-category manifold.
 Compared with a simple mean shift, this term emphasizes ``structural misalignment.''
-The third term enforces stealth constraints:
+The third term regularizes the local appearance, boundary smoothness, and spatial extent of the patch:

 Let $\alpha$ denote the soft activation mask of the patch region and $\beta$ the surrounding background ring obtained by morphological dilation.
 The thermal-statistics term penalizes distributional mismatch between the patch and its local context: